jimsalterjrs/perlpv/README.md

 # perlpv
-A proof-of-concept pipe viewer similar to Andrew Wood's pv in perl, for eventual use internally in syncoid.
+Perlpv is a proof-of-concept pipe viewer similar to Andrew Wood's pv—but written in perl, for eventual use internally in `syncoid`.

 You might be surprised just how finicky it is both getting extremely performant file reads and positioning the cursor for dynamic display updates in Perl.
 I wouldn't, because... well, because I've learned otherwise.
 With any luck,